PhoebeIvana/cloud20-uas/README.md

 ### Modify The Network Configuration File

-The first thing you can do is to modify the network configuration file in the /netplan directory.
-Change the directory to netplan and open the file using this command.
+First, modify the network configuration file in the `/netplan` directory.
+Change the directory to netplan and open the file using the following command:

 ```
 cd /etc/netplan
 sudo nano ./0*.yaml
 ```

-Next, edit the YAML file like this.
+The next step is to edit the YAML as follows:

 ```
 network: